enspiral-dev-academy/tdc-rails/week02/slice05/pass05/README.md

 ![Success message](/images/inquiry-success-flash.png)

 And if we reload the page, it's gone.
 So it's a one-time message.
+And our feature test scenario still passes.
+Nice.